dengyh16code/CLASP/README.md

 3) Installing [[SD+DINO]](https://github.com/Junyi42/geoaware-sc).

 4) After installing these models, please replace the code blocks in the original code that were used to call them from our internal servers.
-The source code of services on our internal servers can be found on `cloud_services/services`.
+The source code of services on our internal servers can be found on `cloud_services/service`.

 ## Semantic keypoint extraction
-**We provide a test code which can be used for semantic keypoint extraction:**
+**We provide a test code that can be used for semantic keypoint extraction:**

 1) Specify your OpenAi api key